Teaching computers to write music

 4 Examples

-Google has weighed in, like a gorilla on the metallophone, to do midi composition with Tensorflow as part of their Magenta project.
+Google has weighed in, like a gorilla on the metallophone, to do MIDI composition with TensorFlow as part of their Magenta project.
 Their NIPS 2016 demo won the best demo prize.

 Google’s previous demo in this area was popular.
 Deep Bach code) seems to be doing a related thing.
 Similar sets of authors have some other related work):

 Modeling polyphonic music is a particularly challenging task because of the intricate interplay between melody and harmony.
 A good model should satisfy three requirements: statistical accuracy (capturing faithfully the statistics of correlations at various ranges, horizontally and vertically), flexibility (coping with arbitrary user constraints), and generalization capacity (inventing new material, while staying in the style of the training corpus).
 Models proposed so far fail on at least one of these requirements.
 We propose a statistical model of polyphonic music, based on the maximum entropy principle.
-This model is able to learn and reproduce pairwise statistics between neighboring note events in a given corpus.
-The model is also able to invent new chords and to harmonize unknown melodies.
+This model is able to learn and reproduce pairwise statistics between neighbouring note events in a given corpus.
+The model is also able to invent new chords and to harmonise unknown melodies.
 We evaluate the invention capacity of the model by assessing the amount of cited, re-discovered, and invented chords on a corpus of Bach chorales.
 We discuss how the model enables the user to specify and enforce user-defined constraints, which makes it useful for style-based, interactive music generation.

 Evan Chow represents for team non-deep-learning with jazzml: